Definition of Cost of Carrying Inventory

-- Money tied up in inventory, such as the cost of capital or the opportunity cost of the money.
+- Cost of money tied up in inventory, such as the cost of capital or the opportunity cost of the money.

-- Physical space occupied by the inventory including rent, depreciation, utility costs, insurance, taxes, etc.
+- Cost of the physical space occupied by the inventory including rent, depreciation, utility costs, insurance, taxes, etc.

 - Cost of handling the items.